 The materials will be provided electronically via Moodle.
 There is no book to be purchased, although some books and paid on-line materials may be recommended.

-I do not allow individual recordings to be made of the classes, and won't be making an official recording unless I am asked in advance by someone with an attendance problem.
-In this case I will control the recording and possibly turn it off at some points during the class.
+This class applies Chatham House Rules: no private recordings are allowed, and remarks made by members of the class should not be attributed to the person making the remarks.
+There won't be an official recording unless the professor is asked in advance by someone with an attendance problem.
+In this case the professor will control the recording and possibly turn it off at some points during the class.
 Any such recording must be listened to at some scheduled time at Pericles rather than taken home, and it will be deleted soon after the end of the course.

 Some guest speakers and students may want to raise sensitive situations regarding their own companies and clients, and this interesting discussion can be stifled if someone is recording the lecture.
 So please respect this policy so that everyone can feel comfortable bringing up real questions and proposed solutions.